pentagram-lang/pentagram-ideas/plans/errors-and-crashes.md

 # Pentagram ideas / Plans / Errors and crashes

+Errors in Pentagram aren't managed using block scopes.
+They're required to be managed at call-sites, which makes this special control flow visible and explicit.

+And crashes in Pentagram aren't managed at all.
+Crashes happen in response to non-local conditions (for example, system, assumptions, or API usage), so any attempt to recover or clean up locally without understanding the non-local causes will fail.
+A safer approach for recovery is non-local, to completely exit and restart the task, which the mechanism Pentagram provides.

+## Assertions

+Assertion failures at runtime cause crashes.
+They're program invariants and programmer assumptions.
+If they're proven false, there's no telling what whent wrong when, and no guarantee that unwinding the stack to an unsuspecting error handler might resolve the situation.

+Assertions will be attempted to be checked at run-time (except for when the value is a compile-time constant, which can be required using the constant compile method).

+When assertions fail, they produce usefully-formatted details.
+The details even have enough information to allow interactive browsing of equality failures.

+Missing default cases for conditionals are a special type of static assertion that checks the default case would never be reached.

+## Context data

+Errors, crashes, and assertions use an any (rich) comment from the preceding line as the message.
+And all three will also include messages and data provided by trace context from the stack.

+Unlike try and catch, trace context _is_ a block operator.
+This is because it doesn't have control flow side effects, and it's used for more than just errors and crashes.

+## Higher order methods

+It's okay to use handle errors on a method object even if in some actual uses, raising errors isn't part of that method object's signature.

 ## Error handler marks

 Performance is a key to useful and usable error modeling.
 Errors need to be fast to raise, fast to catch, and fast to ignore if they don't happen.